Skip to content

 Total cost: what “landed” really includes

 When we quote a “landed” price, we’re bundling the auction hammer price, exporter fees, ocean freight, duty and GST, terminal & brokerage, and inland transport to your city.
-You can see how those add up—with real numbers—in How Much Does It Cost to Import a JDM Car to Canada.
+You can see how those add up—with real numbers—in/post/how-much-does-it-cost-to-import-a-How Much Does It Cost to Import a JDM Car to Canada.

 Fun facts you can drop at cars & coffee